Tracardi/tracardi-api/docs/flow/actions/hubspot_get_company_action.md

 # Get company from HubSpot plugin

-This plugin gets a company from HubSpot, based on provided company Id.
+This plugin gets a company from HubSpot, based on provided company ID.

 ## Input
 This plugin takes any payload as input.